When we get back to the Waldorf, Jack grabs my hand.

 “I can’t believe he’s really gone?” he asks, the tears streaming down his face.

-I didn’t realize how much Jack loved him.
+I did not realize how much Jack loved him.
 I gulp and nod, unable to say it.
-My heart is saying that he’ll always be with me, as well as in Jack’s heart.
-He’s in the hearts of everyone he literally touched.
+My heart is saying that he will always be with me, as well as in Jack’s heart.
+He is in the hearts of literally everyone he touched.
 Are we supposed to be his apostles?
 I know that is wrong.
 We may call him Teen Jesus.
 He always is just the boy I love.
 Horribly abused and murdered, he’s a parable of Jesus who is the Christ.
 Jace’s message is to protect the children.
 We have been his voice and message for the last three months.
 I have to sit down.
 Jack sits with me on a lobby couch, with tears streaming down our cheeks.
 The uncles come and lead us upstairs to the suite.
 We collapse in the spare bedroom, falling asleep in each other’s arms.

 Hours later I open my eyes to see Jack staring at me.

 “Not long.
 You’re so beautiful when you sleep.”

 “I’ve been crying.
 It’s so silly.
 How can I love someone I never met?”

 “Yet you managed to have sex with that person about a hundred times.”

 Jack snuggles in with me.
 “Tell me things I don’t know about Jace.”

 We’re we going to stop calling him Casper, the Friendly Ghost?
 Why had he left us?
 I had all these questions, all because I wrongly assumed he’d always be with me.

 “When Robby played the Devil to scare Dave and Jazz, Jace went along with it because he thought of himself as evil and doomed.”